xylphid/exif/README.md

 Returned tags will be a dictionary mapping names of Exif tags to their values in the file named by path_name.
 You can process the tags as you wish.
 In particular, you can iterate through all the tags with:

     for tag in exif.tags.keys():
-        if tag not in ('JPEGThumbnail', 'TIFFThumbnail', 'Filename', 'EXIF MakerNote'): print "Key: %s, value %s" % (tag, exif.tags[tag])
+        if tag not in ('Thumbnail', 'Filename', 'MakerNote'): print "Key: %s, value %s" % (tag, exif.tags[tag])

 An if statement is used to avoid printing out a few of the tags that tend to be long or boring.